Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 - There's a risk that Google will still see the Medium post as the 'original' and list that in its index rather than the content on your own site.
 This reduces your ability to generate leads (you'll get higher conversions on your website), and lowers the overall authority of your website, harming your overall rankings.

 - Rather than two separate listings in Google's index for separate pieces of content, you end up with just one.
 For a single post, it doesn't sound like much.
-However, as you continue to publish content, the effect becomes much larger.
+However, as you continue publishing content, that impact grows.

 We spend a lot of time at Medium thinking about how to keep readers engaged.
 So we wondered what post length captures the most attention on average.
 We dug into the data and found the answer: 7 minutes.